ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 ### Multipart/Related Message

-Path vectors and the property map containing the ANEs are two different types of objects, but they require strong consistency.
-One approach to achieving strong consistency is to define a new media type to contain both objects, but this violates modular design.
+Path vectors and the property map containing the ANEs are two different types of objects, but they need to be encoded in one message.
+One approach is to define a new media type to contain both objects, but this violates modular design.

-This document uses standard-conforming usage of `multipart/related` media type defined in [](#RFC2387) to elegantly encode the objects.
-Specifically, using `multipart/related` needs to address two issues:
+This document uses standard-conforming usage of `multipart/related` media type defined in [](#RFC2387) to elegantly combine the objects.
+Path vectors are encoded as a Cost Map or an Endpoint Cost Map, and the property map is encoded as a Unified Propert Map.
+They are encapsulated as parts of a multipart message.
+The modular composition allows ALTO servers and clients to reuse the data models of the existing information resources.
+Specifically, this document addresses the following practical issues using `multipart/related`.

+#### Identifying the Media Type of the Root Object

-- ALTO uses media type to indicate the type of an entry in the information resource directory (IRD) (e.g., `application/alto-costmap+json` for cost map and `application/alto-endpointcostmap+json` for endpoint cost map).
+ALTO uses media type to indicate the type of an entry in the Information Resource Directory (IRD) (e.g., `application/alto-costmap+json` for Cost Map and `application/alto-endpointcost+json` for Endpoint Cost Map).
 Simply putting `multipart/related` as the media type, however, makes it impossible for an ALTO client to identify the type of service provided by related entries.

+To address this issue, this document uses the `type` parameter to indicate the root object of a multipart/related message.
+For a Cost Map resource, the `media-type` in the IRD entry MUST be `multipart/related` with the parameter `type=application/alto-costmap+json`; for an Endpoint Cost Service, the parameter MUST be `type=application/alto-endpointcost+json`.

+#### Supporting Incremental Updates

-- The ALTO SSE extension (see [](#I-D.ietf-alto-incr-update-sse)) depends on resource-id to identify push updates, but resource-id is provided only in IRD and hence each entry in the IRD has only one resource-id.
+The ALTO SSE extension (see [](#I-D.ietf-alto-incr-update-sse)) uses `client-id` to demultiplex push updates.
+However, `client-id` is provided for each request, which introduces ambiguity when applying SSE to a path vector resource.

-This design addresses the two issues as follows:

-- To address the first issue, the multipart/related media type includes the type parameter to allow type indication of the root object.
-For a cost map service, the `media-type` will be `multipart/related` with the parameter `type=application/alto-costmap+json`; for an endpoint cost map service, the parameter will be `type=application/alto-endpointcostmap+json`.
-This design is highly extensible.
-The entries can still use `application/alto-costmapfilter+json` or `application/alto-endpointcostparams+json` as the accept input parameters, and hence an ALTO client still sends the filtered cost map request or endpoint cost service request.
-The ALTO server sends the response as a `multipart/related` message.
-The body of the response includes two parts: the first one is of the media type specified by the `type` parameter; the second one is a property map associated to the first map.
-- To address the second issue, each part of the `multipart/related` response message has the MIME part header information including `Content-Type` and `Resource-Id`.
-An ALTO server MAY generate incremental updates (see [](#I-D.ietf-alto-incr-update-sse)) for each part separately using the `Resource-Id` header.
+To address this issue, an ALTO server MUST assign a unique identifier to each part of the `multipart/related` response message.
+This identifier, referred to as a Part Client Id (See [](#mpri) for details), MUST be present in the part message's `Resource-Id` header.
+The MIME part header MUST also contain the `Content-Type` header, whose value is the media type of the part (e.g., `application/alto-costmap+json`, `application/alto-endpointcost+json`, or `application/alto-propmap+json`).
+If an ALTO server provides incremental updates for this path vector resource, it MUST generate incremental updates for each part separately using the corresponding Part Client Id and media type.

-By applying the design above, for each path vector query, an ALTO server returns the path vectors and the associated property map modularly and consistently.
-An ALTO server can reuse the data models of the existing information resources.
-And an ALTO client can subscribe to the incremental updates for the dynamic generated information resources without any changes, if the ALTO server provides incremental updates for them.
+#### Order of Part Messages

+According to RFC 2387 [](#RFC2387), the path vector part, whose media type is the same as the `type` parameter of the multipart response message, is the root object.
+Thus, it is the element the application processes first.
+Even though the `start` parameter allows it to be placed anywhere in the part sequence, it is RECOMMENDED that the parts arrive in the same order as they are processed, i.e., the path vector part is always put as the first part, followed by the property map part.
+It is also RECOMMENDED that when doing so, an ALTO server SHOULD NOT set the `start` parameter, which implies the first part is the root object.